shakir-mairaj/PyTest-Automation/README.md

 Here are some of the most commonly used pytest commands:

+    To install pytest --- pip install pytest
+    Note: All pytest files and functions should either start or end with the "test" keyword

     pytest - runs all tests in the current directory and subdirectories pytest <file_name> - runs all tests in the specified file pytest <file_name>::<function_name> - runs a specific test function in the specified file